From the World Heritage inscription:

 In the early 13th century, stained-glass windows were added to the three levels of the choir: they represent the Christ of the Last Judgement and the Apocalypse, the Blessed Virgin and Saint Étienne are flanked by the trade guilds, parallel scenes from the New and Old Testaments, the life of the Saints and Martyrs, the Archbishops of Bourges, the Prophets and Apostles.

-The tympanum of the central portal of the west facade is bears a grandiose sculptural representation of the Last Judgement that is both realistic and timeless, in which Hell swarms with demons and creatures in the torments of despair.
+The tympanum of the central portal of the west facade bears a grandiose sculptural representation of the Last Judgement that is both realistic and timeless, in which Hell swarms with demons and creatures in the torments of despair.
 The sculptures on the north and south doors and the Last Judgement on the west facade are notable examples of the art of the period.

-Other historic buildings in the precincts are a 13th-century tithe barn, those elements of the 17th-century Bishop’s Palace which survive as the Hôtel de Ville and the cathedral gardens in classical French style.
-The structure is essentially as it was when it was completed in the late 13th century, both in form and materials, although many elements have been replaced over the centuries, as is the case with all Gothic cathedrals.
+Other historic buildings in the precincts are a 13th-century tithe barn, those elements of the 17th-century Bishop’s Palace which survive as the Hôtel de Ville and the cathedral gardens in the classical French style.
+The structure is essential as it was when it was completed in the late 13th century, both in form and materials, although many elements have been replaced over the centuries, as is the case with all Gothic cathedrals.

-The Bourges Cathedral is an amazing, if overlooked European Cathedral.
+The Bourges Cathedral is an amazing if overlooked European Cathedral.
 It is mainly overlooked because Bourges isn’t a large city or a major tourist destination.
 In fact, I was rather shocked at how large the cathedral was given the size of the town.
 I’m guessing as early as 100 years ago you could have easily put the entire population of the town inside with room to spare.

 I visited in May 2015, and the building had clearly been restored quite recently.
 The inside and the facade were very clean, almost abnormally so.
-There are many home surrounding the cathedral, so the best outside view I found was actually in the back, which is also the easiest place to park.
+There are many homes surrounding the cathedral, so the best outside view I found was actually in the back, which is also the easiest place to park.

 Bourges is about a 2.5 hour drive from Paris, which is about the limit of what you might consider for a day trip.